GopiKishan14/Reproducibility_Challenge_NeurIPS_2019/README.md

 The [reproducibility report](https://gopikishan14.github.io/Reproducibility_Challenge_NeurIPS_2019/index.html) contains a short description of the method proposed in the original paper and analysis of replication of experiments.

-This projects also brings a more high lavel introduction to the original paper through this [blog](https://gopikishan14.github.io/Reproducibility_Challenge_NeurIPS_2019/README.html).
-The blog also contains the implementation details of the proposed algorithm in python3 (based on PyTorch).
+This projects also brings a gentle introduction to the original paper through this [blog](https://gopikishan14.github.io/Reproducibility_Challenge_NeurIPS_2019/README.html) which can be seen as supplementary to the reproducibility report.
+It can also be seen as [slides](https://gopikishan14.github.io/Reproducibility_Challenge_NeurIPS_2019/README.slides.html) format.
+The blog also contains the implementation details of the conjugate gradient algorithm in python3 which is a component of the proposed algorithm, which itself can be seen in this jupyter [notebook](https://github.com/GopiKishan14/Reproducibility_Challenge_NeurIPS_2019/blob/master/Optimiser.ipynb).
+Code in python3 (based on PyTorch)